My Quiet Kitchen

 • And find more Oil-Free Salad Dressings here!

-• non-dairy milk - choose an unsweetened milk that is also unflavored; I like box soy milk for this one.
-Traditional ranch is often made with buttermilk, but as we vegans know, soy milk plus vinegar creates an easy vegan buttermilk.
+• non-dairy milk - Choose an unsweetened milk that is also unflavored.
+I like box soy milk for this one.
+Traditional ranch is often made with buttermilk, but as we vegans know, soy milk plus vinegar creates vegan buttermilk!

-• lemon juice and white vinegar - these combine to create the perfect amount of tangy acidity.
+• lemon juice and white vinegar - These work together to create the perfect amount of tangy acidity in the dressing.

 How to Make Vegan Ranch

-1. Pour boiling water over the raw sunflower seeds and let them soak for about an hour.
+1. Optional soak: Pour boiling water over the raw sunflower seeds and let them soak for about an hour.
 Drain and rinse.
 This step is optional if using a high-speed blender.

-2. Blend all ingredients except the herbs until smooth and creamy.
+2. Blend: Blend all ingredients except the herbs until smooth and creamy.
 Taste and adjust seasoning.

-3. Add the herbs (fresh or dried), and either stir them into the dressing or pulse the blender once or twice.
+3. Add herbs: Add the fresh or dried herbs, and either stir them into the dressing or pulse the blender once or twice.

 See the photo above?
 That was a different batch on a different day, with less water for a thicker, dip consistency.